 Global Investment Manager

-Following GroupM’s appointment by PSA the Investment Management Unit has been tasked with tracking the media buying performance globally against agreed targets.
+Investment Management for Shell (50%) Following MediaCom’s retaining of the Shell business, the Investment Management Unit has been tasked with tracking the media buying performance globally against agreed targets.

-Further to the above; due to the team’s wide range of clients and relatively horizontal structure, there are a number of opportunities for the Investment Manager to directly manage projects (work directly with MediaCom’s Account Teams, build auditor relationships, and handle benchmarking-related client queries).
+Further to the above, due to the team’s wide range of clients and relatively horizontal structure, there are a number of opportunities for the Investment Manager to directly manage projects (work directly with MediaCom’s Client Account Teams, build auditor relationships, and handle day-to-day client queries).

-The candidate must possess experience gained in a buying role in a media agency or alternatively at a media auditing firm.
+The candidate must possess a minimum of 3 years’ experience gained in a buying role in a media agency or alternatively at a media auditing firm.

 It is essential that the candidate possesses solid knowledge of cost aspects across all media types, especially television / online, ideally gained in an auditing environment on-top of direct media buying experience.
 Due to the increasingly digital profile of the accounts in scope, experience in online buying would be a particular asset.

-Given the technicality of the benchmarking, where very precise and quantified outcomes need to be delivered, excellent numerical and IT skills, as well as great attention to detail are essential.
+Given the technicality of the benchmarking, where very precise and quantified outcomes need to be delivered, excellent numerical and IT skills (Excel and PowerPoint), as well as great attention to detail are essential.

-The candidate will need a good eye for organisational structures and procedures, as well as a very “hands-on” attitude.
+The candidate will need a good eye for organisational structures and procedures, as well as a very “handson” and proactive (self-starter) attitude.
 Working with a network of local operators on globally aligned businesses can often present big challenges in terms of collaboration and a certain degree of resilience and patience is therefore required.
+As this is a global role, excellent communication skills, appreciating cultural differences and ways of working are also expected.